King Alfred’s English: SUGGESTED FILMS

 - A Man For All Seasons— 1966 version, winner of 4 academy awards, with Paul Scoffield (far superior to the later remake with Charlton Heston).
 This movie is about Sir Thomas More.
 It is especially enlightening to see a movie honoring this man because he was the personal enemy of both Martin Luther and William Tyndale.
 It’s a great illustration of the complexity of the events and times, seeing God working on both sides of a truly great divide and very real heroics on both sides.
 More, like Tyndale, lost his life while standing up for his principles.
 This is a great movie!

 Not only was a Bible named for King James, but so also was the first permanent English settlement in America, Jamestown, Virginia.
 Watch The New World, a lavish adaptation of the Jamestown story– about Pochahantas, and Captain John Smith.
-More about the movie here– http://www.jamestown1607.org/newworldmovie.asp And here’s a link to multiple movies about Jamestown on Amazon(some are instant videos).
+And if you want more, just google “movies about Jamestown.”
+There are more good ones out there.

 - These are mine and my children’s favorites.
 Much Ado is tops for us, but they are all very well produced and entertaining.
 Much Ado About Nothing — 1993 Director, Kenneth Branaugh.
 Two caveats: crazy bare-bottoms scene thrown in randomly at the very beginning (you can easily fast forward and not miss any story or dialog), and one scene with a man and woman in a window insinuating sexual activity that you will probably want to fast forward through.
 Other than that, this is one of the best movies ever! (also stars, Kate Beckinsale, Emma Thompson, Michael Keaton, Denzel Washington, Keanu Reeves)